OriginalAlien/Roblox-Mass-Clothing-Copy/README.md

 # Update
 I believe this tool no longer works because one of the API needed to work for this tool has been updated,
 I'll update it soon or later.
 But if you want to contact me, my new discord is cereb#8577 or cereb8577
+New Update: fixed it, sory for delayed ws lazy asl

 # Roblox-Mass-Clothing-Copy
 Tool for Roblox That Steals &amp; Uploads Clothing, educational purposes only.